As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 First and perhaps most important of these is the LED light.

-LED is a bright light source that helps greatly with visibility.
+LED is a bright light source that helps significantly with visibility.

 It’s in a position that helps you position the trimmer at the right spot.
 So you don’t need to hold a separate flashlight that makes the process awkward.